neelindresh/pymlpipe/README.md

     - `tune_best=True`: Only the best model will be hyperparameter tuned.
 - Now you can see the experiment running in the ui page and also in the console.
 - Once it is completed you will get results and predictions of the runs.
-    -If `tune_best=False`: The `result` will have the dataframe with metrics of each model.
+    - If `tune_best=False`: The `result` will have the dataframe with metrics of each model.
 The `pred` will contain the dictionary of all the prediction values of all the models.
-    -If `tune_best=True`: The `result` will have the dataframe with metrics of each model.
+    - If `tune_best=True`: The `result` will have the dataframe with metrics of each model.
 The `pred` will contain the a list of prediction values of the hyperparameter tuned best model.

 ---